Why am I paying a different amount for my drugs this month?

 - How much your plan is paying for your drugs will vary depending on which coverage period you are in.

-How much your Medicare private drug plan pays and therefore how much you pay will change during the year.
+How much your Medicare Part D plan pays and therefore how much you pay will change during the year.
 There are four different coverage periods for Medicare prescription drug coverage.

 - Coverage gap.
-After your total drug costs (what you pay and what your plan pays) reach a certain amount ($2,970 in most plans in 2013), you will reach the coverage gap.
+After your total drug costs (what you pay and what your plan pays) reach a certain amount ($3,310 in most plans in 2016), you will reach the coverage gap.
 During this period your plan does not pay for your drugs.
-However, as a result of health reform there are discounts that will help you pay for your drugs during this time.
-The coverage gap is being phased out.
-In 2013 there will be a 52.5 percent discount of most brand name drugs.
-This means you will pay 47.5 percent for your brand name drugs and the manufacturer plus the federal government will pay 52.5 percent.
-For generic drugs there is a 21 percent discount.
-This means that for generic drugs you will pay 79 percent of the cost of the drug and the government will pay 21 percent.
+However, as a result of health reform there are federally-funded discounts that will help you pay for your drugs during this time.
+In 2016 there will be a 55 percent discount of most brand name drugs.
+This means you will pay 45 percent for your brand name drugs and the manufacturer plus the federal government together will pay 55 percent.
+For generic drugs there is a 42 percent discount.
+This means that for generic drugs you will pay 58 percent of the cost of the drug and the government will pay 42 percent.
 The coverage gap will be completely phased out in 2020 when you will typically pay no more than 25 percent of the cost of your drugs at any point during the year after you've met your deductible.

 - Your deductible